junxit/us-congress-bills-110/metadata.md

 - 2007-11-01 — Introduced in House
 - 2007-11-01 — Introduced in House
 - 2007-11-01 — Referred to the House Committee on the Judiciary.
+- 2007-12-03 — Referred to the Subcommittee on Commercial and Administrative Law.
+- 2008-04-01 — Subcommittee Hearings Held.
+- 2008-04-24 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2008-04-24 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-04-30 — Committee Consideration and Mark-up Session Held.
+- 2008-06-11 — Committee Consideration and Mark-up Session Held.
+- 2008-06-11 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-06-20 — Placed on the Union Calendar, Calendar No. 461.
+- 2008-06-20 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-726.
+- 2008-06-20 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-726.